TechITFactory/Agentic-AI/sections/01-welcome-setup/05-repository-walkthrough.md

 # Repository Walkthrough

+## Why this lesson
+Learn how the repo is organized so you can find lessons, code, and labs quickly and avoid getting lost.

+## Outcomes
+- ✅ Know the folder layout and how sections are structured
+- ✅ Can run examples, labs, and notebooks from the right paths
+- ✅ Have a personal plan to track progress (branching or checklist)

+**Time**: ~10 minutes

+**Prerequisites**: Tools installed and repo cloned

 ## Repository Structure

 Let's explore how the course repository is organized and how to navigate it effectively.